Wallpaper and display size (800x600 or 1024x768) or GFX Menu

 2. Add your MyUbuntu.iso file to \_ISO\LINUX\Linux folder

 Note that once the Linux menu is loaded, the Ctrl+F9 hotkeywill now work in every menu unless you redfine the hotkey or clear it.
-For instance, if you added (bd)/%grub%/hotkey [Ctrl+F9] > nul to the top of \_ISO\e2b\grub\main.hdr, then when the Main menu was loaded the Ctrl+F9 hotkey would always be cleared.
+For instance, if you added (bd)/%grub%/hotkey [Ctrl+F9] > nul to the top of \_ISO\MAINMENU\!!CONFIG\$$1.mnu, then when the Main menu is loaded the Ctrl+F9 hotkey would always be cleared.

 Adding a FASTLOAD Refresh hotkey

-If you have enabled FASTLOAD, the F8 key in the MAIN menu will reload the cache.
+If you have enabled FASTLOAD, the F8 key will only reload the cache from the MAIN menu.
 To add a hotkey which will work in all menus, in your MyE2B.cfg file add (v1.14 and later):

 If you press CTRL+R in any menu, it will reload the Main menu and re-enumerate all payload files and make a new cache of the Main menu.